-Campus Activities further seeks to provide leadership, involvement, and engagement opportunities for students in the planning, proposal, promotion, and presentation of a variety of activities.
+Campus Activities further seeks to provide leadership, involvement, and engagement opportunities for students through activities provided by the office.
 These activities are designated to serve the cultural, educational, and social interests of the WLU community.
 Campus Activities and the Student Government Association traditionally sponsor, plan, promote, and present several major events yearly.
 Some of these include TopperFest, West Lib Idol, Open Mic Nights, and Team Trivia.
-Involvement in campus activities can provide students a foundation for success, a passion for learning, and a commitment to responsible global citizenship while fostering creativity and service.
+Involvement in campus activities can provide students with a foundation for success, a passion for learning, and a commitment to responsible global citizenship while fostering creativity and service.
 Information is available throughout the semester through the Office of Student Life.

 In addition to programs and organizations, the Office of Student Life also monitors additional supportive services for all students.
 Those include a lactation lounge, veterans lounge, student food pantry & more.
-For more, information about those spaces, please follow the link: https://westliberty.edu/student-life/services/
+Additional information can be found through the student life website.